ethereum/go-ethereum/docs/_getting-started/index.md

 Because of the peer to peer nature of Ethereum the system running Geth has to:

 1. Have a publicly accessible IP address (it does not have the be the same as the private IP)
-2. Be open to access on port 30303 (TCP and UDP)
+2. Be open to access on the sync port, which is by default port 30303 (TCP and UDP).

 ### Sync modes